-Addresses At 29 Jamieson Street, Bulimba, Queensland 4171 Type of place Cottage, House Period Interwar 1919-1939, World War I 1914-1918 Style Queenslander Lot plan L745_SL7978 Key dates Local Heritage Place Since - 30 November 2012 Date of Citation - January 2009 Construction Roof: Corrugated iron; Walls: Masonry
+Addresses At 31 Ardentallen Road, Enoggera, Queensland 4051 Type of place Cottage, House Period World War I 1914-1918, Interwar 1919-1939 Style Queenslander Lot plan L125_SL12030 Key dates Local Heritage Place Since - 30 November 2012 Date of Citation - January 2009 Construction Roof: Corrugated iron; Walls: Timber People/associations Anzac Cottage Trust (Association); Golden Casket (Association) Criterion for listing (A) Historical; (B) Rarity; (D) Representative; (H) Historical association

-People/associations Volunteer Labour (Builder)

-Criterion for listing (A) Historical; (B) Rarity; (H) Historical association

-29 Jamieson Street was built in 1917-20 under the Anzac Cottage Scheme, an initiative of the Queensland War Council under the sub-committee named the Anzac Cottage Trust.
+31 Ardentallen Rd was built in 1917-20 under the Anzac Cottage Scheme, an initiative of the Queensland War Council under the sub-committee named the Anzac Cottage Trust.
 Its directive was to establish homes for widows and their dependants of enlisted men killed in the First World War.
-Construction of the homes was funded by the Queensland Lottery, 'Golden Casket', and they were built using volunteer labour.
+The construction of the homes was funded by the Queensland Lottery, 'Golden Casket' and they were built using volunteer labour.
 Only thirty-eight Anzac Cottages were built in Brisbane, many of which no longer survive.
-21 Jamieson Street is important as a rare surviving example of an Anzac Cottage in Brisbane.
+31 Ardentallen Rd is important as a rare surviving example of an Anzac Cottage in Brisbane.